Effective backdoor attack on graph neural networks in link prediction tasks: Experiment

-Figure \ref{fig:size} is a visualization of the above experimental results, where the top four plots show the variation of ASRs with budgets for the four backdoor models on the four datasets, with the vertical coordinate being ASR and the horizontal coordinate being $\lambda$.
-The bottom four plots show the variation of BPDs with budgets for the four backdoor models on the four datasets, with the vertical coordinate being BPD and the horizontal coordinate being $\lambda$ as well.
-We can see from the figure that in most cases, when $\lambda$ is very small, the corresponding budget is very small and ASR of the attack is relatively low.
-As $\lambda$ increases, corresponding to when the budget also increases, the ASR shows a noticeable increase.
-Overall, our method is able to achieve high ASRs when $\lambda$ is 1\%, which suggests that the backdoor models are able to distinguish the trigger node from normal nodes well at $\lambda = 1\%$, so we only need very small budgets to achieve good performance.
-Especially for the citeSeer dataset, 93\% ASR can be achieved with the $\lambda = 0.5\%$, which also indicates that the sparser the graph dataset, the more vulnerable it is to attack.
-As $\lambda$ increases to $5\%$, our attacks will essentially achieve close to 100\% ASRs with the 1\% poisoning rate.
-We can also see from the figure that the BPDs of the four backdoor models in the four databases fluctuates with$\lambda$, but are overall less than $1\%$, and when $\lambda = 1\%$, the ASR of the four backdoor models in the four databases is close to or more than 90\%, while the BPD at this time is less than 1\%.
-The above experimental results show that with only the small number of modified trigger features, the backdoor attack method proposed in this paper can achieve good performance.
+Figure \ref{fig:size} is a visualization of the experimental results, where the top four charts show the variation of ASRs with the budgets for the four backdoored models on the four datasets, with the vertical coordinate being ASR and the horizontal coordinate being $\lambda$.
+The bottom four charts show the variation of BPDs with the budgets for the four backdoored models on the four datasets, with the vertical coordinate being BPD and the horizontal coordinate being $\lambda$ as well.
+We can see from the figure that the ASRs of four backdoored models(GAE,VGAE,ARGA,ARVGA) on four datasets( Cora, CiteSeer, CS, Physics) increase as $\lambda$ increases.
+The backdoored models of GAE, VGAE and ARGA achieve a ASR greater than 84\% on these four datasets when $\lambda$ is just 0.2\%, while the ASR of the backdoored model of ARVGA on these four datasets is greater than 64\% and less than 70\% when $\lambda$ takes the same value,and the ASR of these four backdoored models on these four datasets achieve ASRs greater than 96\% when $\lambda$ is 2\%.
+The above experimental results indicate that the proposed backdoor attack can achieve good attack performance with small trigger size.
+Besides, we can also see from the figure that the BPDs of these four backdoored models on these four databases ﬂuctuate with the budget $\lambda$, but the fluctuations are less than 1\%, which means the trigger size has little impact on the BPDs of these backdoor models and the performance of the backdoored models on clean samples is close to that of corresponding clean models, indicating better stealthiness of the proposed backdoor attack.